richardkanai123/shughuli/README.md

 ## ✨ Features

-- ✅ Personal project management
+- ✅ Personal project management and organization
-- ✅ Task tracking with priorities and statuses
+- ✅ Task tracking with priorities, statuses, and due dates
-- ✅ Comments on tasks
+- ✅ Comprehensive task details and management
-- ✅ Project-level attachments
+- ✅ Powerful filtering and searching capabilities
-- ✅ Notification system
+- ✅ Responsive dashboard with activity tracking
-- ✅ Role-based access (Admin, Member, Customer)
+- ✅ Modern, minimalist UI with smooth animations
 - ✅ Authentication with BetterAuth
 - ✅ PostgreSQL + Prisma ORM
 - ✅ Fully responsive UI built with Tailwind CSS and ShadCN